anibalpires4/ARL-unbiased-Fixed-Arrival-Rate-Wn-chart/README.md

-# ARL-unbiased-Fixed-Arrival-Rate-Wn-chart
+# ARL-unbiased-Wn-chart
-This R code implements ARL-unbiased Wn (Fixed Arrival Rate) control charts for monitoring Ek/M/1 and M/Ek/1 queueing systems.
+This R code implements ARL-unbiased Wn (with fixed arrival rate, fixed service rate and proportional changes in arrival and service rates) control charts for monitoring Ek/M/1 and M/Ek/1 queueing systems.
 It provides functions to compute ARL with and without randomization, allowing control limit and randomization probabilities detection in queueing systems.
-The code also includes interactive plotting via Shiny
+The code also includes interactive plotting via Shiny which shows the behavior of the ARL profiles in real time.